-A call for submissions was issued in early 2023, with a due date of September 30, to be sent by email to current or recent Philosophy PhD and law students of the University of Chicago.
+A call for submissions was issued in early 2023 to current or recent Philosophy PhD and law students of the University of Chicago.
 Although USA-based, the university's philosophy PhD students come from many nations.
 The law student group is equally heterogeneous, since the JD program includes numerous foreign students and there is also a special LLM program entirely for foreign students.
-The core group will then examine these proposals to see how many have sufficient promise.
-The aim will be to get between ten and twelve younger scholar papers.
-If there are enough submissions with promise after this first round, those people will be named as Nussbaum's Balzan scholars.
-If on the contrary there are not enough proposals with promise, the call will be advertised more widely in publications like Jobs for Philosophers or The Chronicle of Higher Education.
-At the latest, the ten to twelve scholars would be chosen by January 2024.
+The core group examined these proposals and selected ten early-career scholars to develop their papers.
+The chosen scholars submitted their drafts at the end of January 2025 and were assigned a mentor.